haidaoxiaofei/haidaoxiaofei.github.io/_posts/2015-5-3-research-material.md

 Here is a [slides](http://haidaoxiaofei.me/d/tsinghua-mar-2013.pdf) talking about how to give a good research talk, although itself is not good enough..
 The ideas are still very useful.

+##4.
+How to read research papers

+Are you still always reading a paper from the begin to the end?
+Try to read this [paper](http://haidaoxiaofei.me/d/paper-reading.pdf) first.
+Then you may save a large amount of time from reading worthless papers.

 ------
 I will update this article if new resources discovered.